Skip to content

 Mini Countryman

-Older 'new' Minis don't enjoy a great reputation for longevity but the brand's scores have substantially improved across several more recent reliability surveys.
+Older 'new' Minis don't enjoy a great reputation for longevity, but the brand's scores have substantially improved across several more recent reliability surveys.
 It's great news that newer models like the Mini Countryman are so durable because you can enjoy their laundry list of talents for even longer.
 You get enough space for a small family, top-drawer build quality, quirky styling, and a well-rounded but distinctly sporty driving experience that turns every trip into an occasion.
+The latest model is now offered with either petrol, plug-in-hybrid or full-electric power.

 Find used Mini Countryman cars or read our Mini Countryman review